zackkatz/edd-checkout-fields/README.md

 ## Who this README file is for ##
 This readme file is to share information to plugin & theme developers.

-## Formatting of CFM ##
+## Formatting of Chriscct7 Plugins ##
-Where the majority of the file was not an HTML template, CFM was formatted using beta.phpformatter.com, with the following settings:
+Where the majority of the file was not an HTML template, this plugin was formatted using beta.phpformatter.com, with the following settings:
 + Indentation Style: K & R Style
 + Indent with: Tabs